Skip to Content

 If you’re after some excellent seafood, Harry’s is one of the most popular restaurants in town.
 They get great reviews for friendly staff and delicious food with good portion sizes.
 Obviously, the seafood is a winner, with chowder, salmon and fresh scampi, being regular favourites.

-If you’re looking for a cosy café for brunch, then Café Cova is definitely a top choice.
-Another spot located on the main street in Cushendall, it’s particularly popular for its breakfast menu options.
+If you’re looking for a cosy café for brunch, then Café Cova is hard to bear.
+Located on the main street, it’s particularly popular for its breakfast menu options.
 The pancake stack is a big hit, as is the full cooked breakfast which is great after a walk along the beach in the morning.

 Accommodation in Cushendall